 The Importance of Brit Milah

 For 3,500 years, since Abraham, the biblical patriarch, Jewish fathers have upheld the tradition of the ceremonial, physical covenant that is shared between God and man.
 And to this day, the brit milah tradition is still as important in a newborn Jewish boy’s life as it has been for millenniums.
 It is viewed as much more than a simple medical procedure of circumcision, but instead as a newborn’s entry into the Jewish faith and tradition.
-Perhaps more than any other ritual in Judaism, the brit milah is the most sacred sign of Jewish identity.
+Perhaps more than any other rituals in Judaism, the brit milah is the most sacred sign of Jewish identity.

 In the Bible, “And God spoke to Abraham saying: …This is my covenant which you shall keep between Me and you and they seed after you – every male child among you shall be circumcised.”
 This covenant is sacred because it symbolizes the living promise that God has made that the Jewish people will continue to exist, and the ceremony itself is focused on the body part that is responsible for procreating future generations in the religion.